DorusKeijzer/Woonitor/scrapers/README.md

 ## .env files

 ### On the database host
-Create `.env` file according to `.env.template` and set `POSTGRES_HOST` to `localhost`.
+Create `.env` file according to `.env.template` and set `POSTGRES_HOST` to `database`.
 Make sure that the postgres port (default: 5432) is exposed to every other machine and your firewall does not block their access.

 ### On the message queue host
-Create `.env` file according to `.env.template` and set `REDIS_HOST` to `localhost`.
+Create `.env` file according to `.env.template` and set `REDIS_HOST` to `message_queue`.
 Make sure that the redis port (default: 6379) is exposed to every other machine and your firewall does not block their access.

 ### On the non-database/message queue machines
 Create `.env` file according to `.env.template` and set `REDIS_HOST` and `POSTGRES_HOST` to respectively the IP address of the message queue machine and the database host machine.